unixag-zw/git-cheat-sheet/README.md

 git show 19e771:README.md | less
 ```

-### I want to copy a file from a given commit into my current working tree.
+### Copy a file from a given commit into my current working tree.

 Normally, the `checkout` command will update the entire working tree to point to a given commit.
 However, you can use the `--` modifier to copy (or checkout) a single file from the given commit into your working tree: